YuukanOO/uniformcss.com/docs/introduction/overview.md

 /* styles.css */
 .custom-element {
   padding: 1.25rem 1.5rem;
-  background-color: hsl(140, 50%, 50%);
+  background-color: hsl(var(--mint-hue), var(--mint-sat), var(--shade-200));
 }
 ```

-<h4>6.
-Comes with pre-built common components</h4>
+### 6. Comes with pre-built common components

 To help save you time, Uniform CSS comes with **optional** pre-built components for common UI elements such as buttons and form elements.
-These can all be enabled, disabled, and customized down to the last pixel.
+These can all be enabled, disabled, and even customized to fit your design.

 <section class="flex align-items-center justify-content-center bg-gray bg-tint-900 p-20 py-48 radius-md">
   <button class="btn btn-primary mr-4">Button</button>